 Now we’re petting the same dog.

-- It’s tough to appreciate God’s grace without fully understanding how little we deserve it.
+appreciate God’s grace without fully understanding how little we deserve it?

-- It’s difficult to appreciate the forgiveness of sin without grasping the severity of sin by following the growth and impact of sin in the Old Testament.
+appreciate the forgiveness of sin without grasping the severity of sin by following the growth and impact of sin in the Old Testament?

-- we angered God enough to destroy us all with the flood
+we angered God enough to destroy all but eight people with the flood

-- enough to hand Israel over to their enemies and…
+Israel angered God enough to hand them over to their enemies and…

 “Then the LORD answered Job out of the whirlwind…” (Job 38:1)